GianOrtiz/kcr/README.md

 is manually re-applied afterwards.

 ## Contributing

-// TODO(user): Add detailed information on how you would like others to contribute to this project
+If you have anything to contribute to the project feel free to open an issue or merge request.
+I will not provide a good support to this project as I made it for fun.

 **NOTE:** Run `make help` for more information on all potential `make` targets